-The pattern of depression varies quite a bit, with some experiencing it during isolated periods of time, while others have many of the symptoms for months or even years.
+The pattern of depression varies quite a bit, with some experiencing symptoms during isolated periods of time, while others have many or most of the symptoms for months or even years.

 Here are some symptoms you may have experienced if you struggle with depression: